What Are Megapixels and Do They Matter?

 When an image is straightened or cropped in post production, resolution is lost.
 So, if you crop your images heavily, a higher megapixel count will give you more flexibility.

 This also applies if you display an image photographed in landscape orientation in a vertical (or portrait orientation) format.
-For example, to place a landscape orientated photo in a vertical slideshow format, such as an Instagram reel, a higher megapixel count will work better.
+For example, to place a landscape-oriented photo in a vertical slideshow format, such as an Instagram reel, a higher megapixel count will work better.

 Sheer resolution becomes a factor when enlarging and performing extreme crops.
-For example, because detail is more visible when blowing a photo up to a 20×30 inch canvas versus a 4×6 inch print, having a higher megapixel resolution is important in bringing out more crisp details in your enlargements.
-Also, if you happen to have a 40 megapixel image, and need to crop 80% of the image, you will still have plenty of detail left for that enlargement.
+Because detail is more visible when blowing a photo up to a 20×30 inch canvas versus a 4×6 inch print, having a higher megapixel resolution is important in bringing out more crisp details in your enlargements.
+Also, if you have a 40-megapixel image and need to crop 80% of it, you’ll still have plenty of detail left for that enlargement.

 Nikon-D800 landscape shot to illustrate what are pixels

-The image above is shot with the 36 megapixel Nikon D800.
-With this much resolution, there is plenty of room to crop the image and still produce high-quality photos.
-The example below is a 100% crop sample from the previous image, and as you can see we still have enough detail left to use for either posting on the web or even printing.
+The image above was shot with the 36-megapixel Nikon D800.
+With this much resolution, there’s plenty of room to crop the image and still produce high-quality photos.
+The example below is a 100% crop sample from the previous image — there’s still enough detail for posting on the web or even printing.

 Nikon-D800 Crop to illustrate what are pixels

-Similarly, if you are an advertising or fashion photographer then ultra high resolution sensors can mean a lot more flexibility in production.
-Just imagine an editorial photographer taking a single full length portrait, and then being able to create printable crops focusing on the subjects facial expression, dress, wrist, neck jewelry and shoes, all from one shot!
+Similarly, if you’re an advertising or fashion photographer, ultra-high-resolution sensors can mean a lot more flexibility in production.
+Imagine an editorial photographer taking a single full-length portrait and then creating printable crops focusing on the subject’s facial expression, dress, wrist, neck jewelry, and shoes — all from one shot.

 Phase One portrait to illustrate what are pixels